AlexSchunert/DataScience/MSFT_GP/Docs/MSFT_GP.md

 # MSFT vs GP

 ## Goals
 My current goal is to learn about stock price data and gaussian processes.
 Thus, I decided to try and fit microsoft stock data using gaussian processes.
 At least, this was the original idea, as this won't work the way I thought it would (cf. [Analyses](#analyses)).
 I may decide to stick to the  <a href="/DataSets/Docs/Datasets.md">MSFT dataset</a> but switch to other methods.
-The goal is not to implement a competetice GP library.
-I am aware that there are existing implementations that are much better than my take (e.g. 2. in [References](#references)).
+The goal is not to implement a competitive GP library.
+There are much better options out there (e.g. [2. in References](#references)).

 ## What are Gaussian Processes?

-The theroretical answer would be: A probability distribution over function spaces.
-My anwer would be: A tool to fit training data and predict for test data just using the assumed or estimated convariance structure of the data.
+The textbook answer may be something like "A probability distribution over function spaces".
+In this repo I used it as a tool to fit training data and predict for test data just using the assumed or estimated covariance structure of the data.

 I won't go into any more detail as there is great source material available.
 Check out [1.](#references) and [3.](#references) in references.

 ## Implementation
 The gp implementation [gaussian_process.py](../gaussian_process.py) is homebrew.
-It is mostly based on [1.](#references) (lectures 9 and 12 if aI remember correctly).
+It is mostly based on [1.](#references) (lectures 9 and 12 if I remember correctly).
 The rest is currently pretty much plot-tools and data-plumbing using pandas.

 ## Usage
 In this folder: